superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 # User Acquisition Analytics

 Organizations have until recently done most of their user acquisition analytics on structured data.
 Vector embeddings have changed this.
-Because vectors capture the semantic meaning and context of unstructured data such as text, they enable organizations to obtain more nuanced and detailed insight into what drives user behavior, to inform their user targeting strategies.
-Still, vectors present several challenges - including choosing the right embedding techniques, computational complexity, and interpretability.
+Because vectors capture the semantic meaning and context of unstructured data such as text, they enable organizations to inform their user targeting strategies with more nuanced and detailed insight into what drives user behavior.
+Still, if you want to use vectors to do nuanced user behavior analysis, you need to overcome several challenges - including computational complexity, interpretability, and finding the right embedding techniques.

 In this article, we'll show you how to use the Superlinked library to overcome these challenges - letting you leverage vector embedding power to **identify and analyze users on the basis of how they respond to particular ad messaging, target them more precisely, and improve conversion rates in your campaigns**.